New Hampshire Medicaid Definition

 What Defines “Income”

-For married couples, with non-applicant spouses’ with insufficient income in which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
-The MMMNA is intended to ensure non-applicant spouses have sufficient income from which to live.
+For married couples, with non-applicant spouses’ of nursing home Medicaid or HCBS Medicaid waiver applicants that have insufficient income in which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
+The MMMNA is intended to ensure non-applicant spouses do not become impoverished.
 Basically, if the non-applicant spouse, also called a community spouse or well spouse, has income under $2,113.75 / month, as of 7/1/19 (this figure changes each year in July), he or she is entitled to a portion of the applicant spouse’s income.
 If the well spouse has income equivalent to $2,113.75 / month or more, the applicant spouse may be entitled to a greater amount of their applicant spouse’s income if he or she has high shelter and utility costs.
-However, the maximum monthly maintenance needs allowance a non-applicant spouse can receive is $3,160,50 / month (this figure will increase in January 2020).
-This spousal income allowance is strictly for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver.
-Stated differently, this rule does not apply to married couples with one spouse applying for regular Medicaid.
+However, the maximum monthly maintenance needs allowance a non-applicant spouse can receive is $3,216 / month (this figure will increase in January 2021).
+This spousal income allowance rule does not apply to married couples with one spouse applying for regular Medicaid.

 What Defines “Assets”

-For married couples, as of 2019, the community spouse can retain half of the couples’ joint assets (up to a maximum of $126,420), as the chart indicates above.
-However, if a couple has assets that are equal to or less than $25,284, the non-applicant spouse can retain 100% of the assets.
+For married couples with only one spouse as an applicant for nursing home care or HCBS via a Medicaid waiver, the community spouse can retain half of the couples’ joint assets (up to a maximum of $128,640 in 2020), as the chart indicates above.
+However, if a couple has assets that are equal to or less than $25,728, the non-applicant spouse can retain 100% of the assets.
 This is referred to as the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.
-As with the spousal income allowance discussed above, this spousal resource allowance is only relevant for married couples with one spouse applying for nursing home Medicaid or a HCBS Medicaid waiver.
+As with the spousal income allowance discussed above, this spousal resource allowance is not relevant for married couples with one spouse as an applicant for regular Medicaid.